Exploring Prophetic Mysteries

 Dispensational theology demands that the Church be gathered up before Daniel’s 70th week?

 Dispensational theology teaches that Israel and the Church are of two distinct dispensations.
 The Church did not replace Israel and God will turn back to deal exclusively with Israel once the Church is gathered up.
 While it is certainly true that Israel and the Church are distinct dispensations in God’s plan, there is nothing in the Scripture that states the Church cannot still be here during Daniel’s seventh week (the Tribulation).
 Once the Church is gathered at the Seventh Trumpet, the Lord will indeed deal exclusively with Israel again.
 There is nothing in Scripture that demands that the Church and Israel cannot coexist during the Tribulation as they did during the first century when the Temple and Temple worship were still intact.
+We also see in Revelation 12 that Israel and the Church are mentioned as being on earth together when Israel flees to her prepared retreat in the wilderness for 3 ½ years: “So the dragon was enraged with the woman (Israel), and went off to make war against the rest of her children (the Church) who keep the commandments of God and hold to the testimony of Jesus.”
+Revelation 12:17.

 Only obedient Christians will be considered worthy of the Pre-Tribulation rapture?

-Many Pre-Tribulation rapture advocates insist that only obedient, worthy Christians will be taken up before the Tribulation.
+Some Pre-Tribulation rapture advocates insist that only obedient, worthy Christians will be taken up before the Tribulation.
 According to them, other born-again Christians who are not considered worthy will be left behind to endure the Tribulation.
 This erroneous doctrine contradicts their own teaching that the Tribulation is a period of the wrath and judgment of God, and by their own admission, born-again Christians will never experience the wrath of God.

 This false teaching really comes from an inaccurate translation by the King James, which reads: “Watch therefore, and pray always that you may be counted worthy to escape all these things that will come to pass, and to stand before the Son of Man.”
 Luke 21:36.
 But the NASB says: “that you may have strength to escape,” and even the margin notes of the NKJV says, have strength to.”
 This more accurate translation of the Greek to “have strength” changes the whole meaning of the verse.
 If believers are not even going to be here during the Tribulation, why would they need to pray for strength to escape all these things?